BAA-NGP: Bundle-Adjusting Accelerated Neural Graphics Primitives: Experiments

 \subsection{Dataset}

-In order to evaluate BAA-NGP, we benchmarked our methods on the LLFF dataset for frontal-camera in-the-wild video sequences and the blender synthetic dataset for pose refinement.
-The following describes the dataset and the associated model architectures: \paragraph{LLFF} We benchmark our methods for frontal camera pose estimation of the LLFF dataset.
-This video sequence dataset has images from continuous camera poses that concentrate the views at one side of the scene.
+We benchmarked BAA-NGP on the LLFF dataset for frontal-camera in-the-wild video sequences and the blender synthetic dataset for pose refinement.
+The following describes the dataset and the associated model architectures:

+\emph{\textbf{LLFF}} This video sequence dataset has images from continuous camera poses that concentrate the views at one side of the scene.
 The challenge of this dataset is that not many frames of each video sequence are available, and all cameras are posed on one side of the scene, giving limited coverage from multiple viewpoints.
-For our experiments, we resized images to $640\times 480$ for training and evaluation.
+For training and evaluation, all images were resized to $640\times 480$.

-For the network training setup, we use occupancy sampling, inverted sphere reparameterization for input points, and two sets of multiresolution hash encoding for in-sphere and outside spaces in addition to the vanilla MLP setup.
+For the network training setup, we used occupancy sampling, inverted sphere reparameterization for input points, and two sets of multiresolution hash encoding for in-sphere and outside spaces in addition to the vanilla MLP setup.
 Similar to \cite{lin2021barf}, all cameras are initialized with the identity transformation.
 We use the Adam optimizer and train the models for each scene with 20K iterations.
 The number of randomly sampled pixel rays is initialized as 1024 and dynamically adjusted throughout the training to keep the total number of samples taken along the rays consistent.
 The learning rate of the network is initialized as $1 \times 10^{-4}$ and linearly increased to $1 \times 10^{-2}$ for the first 100 iterations, and then step decayed by a factor of 0.33 at 10000, 15000, and 18000 iterations.
 Following a similar pattern, the learning rate of the camera poses is initialized as $3 \times 10^{-4}$ and linearly increased to $3 \times 10^{-3}$ for the first 100 iterations, and then step decayed by a factor of 0.33 at 10000, 15000, and 18000 iterations.